|

 that the man who wrote 'Don't be afraid of being emotional.
 You won't die of it'

+had all along been possessed of an enviable courage.
 'It's deep honesty which distinguishes a gentleman,' he wrote on one

 occasion.
 'He knows how to revel in life and have no expectations — and fear